The Word of the Day is Healing

 What That Means

 She wasn’t being cruel about the women I have loved.
 She wasn’t being dismissive of the real love, the real ten years, the real songs and letters and choosing every day.
+She certainly wasn’t being cruel to me.

 She was handing me a permission slip I didn’t know I needed.

-The permission to stop.
+The permission to wait.

 Not stop loving.
 Not stop being the person who sees people clearly and loves them anyway — that is not a flaw, that is one of the best things about me and I am keeping it.
 But stop making the brokenness the point.
 Stop choosing the wound as the destination.
 Stop mistaking the rescue for the relationship.